lbvenky/predictive-recommendation/README.md

 # Requirements

-If you are wanting to build and develop this, you will need the following items installed
+If you are wanting to build and develop this, you will need the following items installed and vagrant file will do this for you.
+If you have the PHP setup already and don't want to have the Apache SOLR Installation then it can ve used directly by setting an SOLR API

 PHP 7.x<br/>
 Apache<br/>
-Apache SOLR API
+Apache SOLR

 # Configuration